qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Actions Properties
 ==================

-|action| QGIS provides the ability to perform an action based on the attributes
+The |action| :guilabel:`Actions` tab provides the ability to perform an action based on the attributes of a feature.
-of a feature.
 This can be used to perform any number of actions, for example, running a program with arguments built from the attributes of a feature or passing parameters to a web reporting tool.

 .. _figure_actions: